 Cancer Support Services

 We are with you every step of the way.
 The news that you have cancer can be a lot to handle.
-At The Nebraska Medical Center, it is important for us to help with the physical and emotional challenges of cancer by offering support and help to patients and their families.
+At Nebraska Medicine, it is important for us to help with the physical and emotional challenges of cancer by offering support and help to patients and their families.
 Many support services are available to patients receiving cancer care at the medical center.

 The social work department gives emotional support through: